-A multi-year investment in certification programs by the Urban League is focusing on at least two issues critical to Charlotte’s future — economic inequality, and the creation of skills needed to strengthen the city’s digital infrastructure.
+A multi-year investment in certification programs by the Urban League is focusing on at least two issues critical to Charlotte’s future — economic mobility, and the creation of skills needed to strengthen the city’s digital infrastructure.

 In 2008, The Urban League of Central Carolinas sought funding through Charlotte Works for a fiber optic certification program designed to address several community needs.
 The certification classes help mobilize people to move beyond minimum-wage jobs and into family-sustaining careers.
 In addition to strengthening a career path that helps individuals and their families, the classes were conceived to create a positive impact on the local economy and community for generations to come.